Conformal Elasticity of Mechanism-Based Metamaterials: Appendices

 where $\tilde{\cc} = \frac{\cc}{\sqrt{2}a}$ is the dimensionless rescaling of the square center distance and the moduli are defined by

-While the function $g_1$ remains unknown, and the energies in Eqs.~\ref{eq:ang_param_energy}~\&~\ref{eq:vec_param_energy} may not be evaluated directly, these expressions provide useful insight into the nonlinear macroscopic energetics of the RS metamaterial while excluding extremal configurations, as shown in Sec.~\ref{app:coarse_grain}.
-Importantly, as the function $g_1$ defined in Eq.~(\ref{eq:vec_rescale_energy0}) is scale-free, there is no remaining ``hidden'' dependance on the hinge size $\ell$ nor the square size $a$ in the energy function and the scaling is directly apparent.
+While the function $g_1$ remains unknown, and the energies in equations~\ref{eq:ang_param_energy}~\&~\ref{eq:vec_param_energy} may not be evaluated directly, these expressions provide useful insight into the nonlinear macroscopic energetics of the RS metamaterial while excluding extremal configurations, as shown in \ref{app:coarse_grain}.
+Importantly, as the function $g_1$ defined in equation~(\ref{eq:vec_rescale_energy0}) is scale-free, there is no remaining ``hidden'' dependance on the hinge size $\ell$ nor the square size $a$ in the energy function and the scaling is directly apparent.

 We have therefore avoided a complicated tensor-field description of our structured elastic metamaterial, in favor of a hinge-based energetic formalism based on a greatly simplified set of degrees of freedom: the positions and orientations of the square elements.
 In this formalism, energetics and scaling permit analytic descriptions which prove helpful for coarse graining.